lilyosah/tech-knowledgebase/Software-Engineering/Plan-document Models.md

 ![[Agile]]

 ## Waterfall Software Dev Lifecycle
-Complete each stage before the next, going back is a huge deal Because catching mistakes earlier is better
+Complete each stage before the next, going back is a huge deal and is avoided Because catching mistakes earlier is better
 Plan and document approach is not very well suited for today if you get paid for the service and not how long it takes